Educator's Guides for

 Through thoughtfully designed lessons, teachers will gain clear background knowledge, easy-to-follow activities, and culturally grounded approaches that bring the Mohawk language to life.
 Students will explore the gifts of the natural world, reflect on shared responsibilities, and engage in hands-on, land-based art projects that nurture creativity, identity, and connection.

-With classroom resources, discussion prompts, and practical guidance for ethical and respectful Indigenous education, this guide supports meaningful learning that extends far beyond vocabulary - inviting learners to practise gratitude, reciprocity, and relationality in everyday life.
+With classroom resources, discussion prompts, and practical guidance for ethical and respectful Indigenous education, this guide supports meaningful learning that extends far beyond vocabulary - inviting learners to practice gratitude, reciprocity, and relationality in everyday life.

 7-12 Educator's Guide